Planting Bulbs

 What do I do after my spring planting bulbs have bloomed?

 Once your bulbs have finished blooming, they can often be used again the following year.
 With the exception of lilies, the bulbs have to be taken out of the ground if it freezes in your area during the winter.
+In New York, most summer-flowering bulbs should be dug up after the first frost, allowed to dry, and stored in a cool, dry place until the following spring.
 If it does freeze in your area, let the leaves die down naturally, then dig up the bulbs and store in a cool dry place and replant the following spring.